Financial Support 19-23

 The fund can offer support with the following:

-• Tuition/exam fees for part-time courses (please note this is only if you are eligible for funding – you need to refer to the Student Eligibility for Funding form as there may be other routes of funding for you)
+• Tuition/exam fees for part-time courses (please note this is only if you are eligible for funding – you need to refer to the Student Eligibility for Funding form as there may be other routes of funding for you.
+The course must also be eligible for funding, the student hub can advise you on this.)

 What do I need to do?